The Geospatial Intelligence Symposium (GEOINT)

 Explainable and Ethical AI

 Integrating AI via human-machine teaming can greatly improve capabilities and competence as long as the team has a solid foundation of trust.
 To trust your AI partner, you must understand how the technology makes decisions and feel confident in those decisions.
 Kitware has developed powerful tools, such as the Explainable AI Toolkit (XAITK), to explore, quantify, and monitor the behavior of deep learning systems.
-Our team is making deep neural networks explainable and robust when faced with previously-unknown conditions.
+Our team is also making deep neural networks more robust when faced with previously-unknown conditions, by leveraging AI test and evaluation (T&E) tools such as the Natural Robustness Toolkit (NRTK).
 In addition, our team is stepping outside of classic AI systems to address domain independent novelty identification, characterization, and adaptation to be able to acknowledge the introduction of unknowns.
 We also value the need to understand the ethical concerns, impacts, and risks of using AI.
 That’s why Kitware is developing methods to understand, formulate and test ethical reasoning algorithms for semi-autonomous applications.
 Kitware is proud to be part of the AISIC, a U.S. Department of Commerce Consortium dedicated to advancing the development and deployment of safe, trustworthy AI.

-Disinformation Detection
+Combatting Disinformation

-In this new age of disinformation, it has become critical to validate the integrity and veracity of images, video, and other sources.
-As photo-manipulation and photo generation techniques are evolving rapidly, we are continuously developing algorithms to automatically detect image and video manipulation that can operate at scale on large data archives.
-These advanced deep learning algorithms give us the ability to detect inserted, removed, or altered objects, distinguish deep fakes from real images, and identify deleted or inserted frames in videos in a way that exceeds human performance.
+In the age of disinformation, it has become critical to validate the integrity and veracity of images, video, audio, and text sources.
+For instance, as photo-manipulation and photo-generation techniques are evolving rapidly, we continuously develop algorithms to detect, attribute, and characterize disinformation that can operate at scale on large data archives.
+These advanced AI algorithms allow us to detect inserted, removed, or altered objects, distinguish deep fakes from real images or videos, and identify deleted or inserted frames in videos in a way that exceeds human performance.
 We continue to extend this work through multiple government programs to detect manipulations in falsified media exploiting text, audio, images, and video.

 Semantic Segmentation